Unboxed-Software/solana-course/content/security-intro.md

 # How to approach the Program Security module

 The goal of this module is to expose you to a wide variety of common security exploits that are unique to Solana development.
-We’ve heavily modeled this module off a public GitHub repository call Sealevel Attacks created by the great Armani Ferrante.
+We’ve heavily modeled this module off a public GitHub repository called Sealevel Attacks created by the great Armani Ferrante.

 You might be thinking: “didn’t we have a security lesson in module 3?”
 Yes, we most certainly did.
 We wanted to make sure that anyone deploying programs to Mainnet right out of the gates had at least a basic understanding of security.
 And if that’s you then hopefully the fundamental principles you learned in that lesson have led to you avoiding some common Solana exploits on your own.